thegamecracks/theticketbot/README.md

 of the inbox that you want to change, i.e. the message that has the Create Ticket button.

-- `/inbox staff add <staff>`
+- `/inbox staff`

-  Add members or roles to be considered staff for an inbox.
+  Inspect and manage staff members/roles for an inbox.

 - `/inbox new-tickets starter`